 What was your favorite class (title and professor)?
 How did it expand your knowledge?

 Nora Beck’s History of Western Music class changed my life!
 Not only did it set off an explosion in my mind after which nothing was the same ever again, it also changed my major, and set me on the course to my future career.
 I literally sat there in that class in 1995 and looked at Nora and thought “I want that job, I want to be like Nora.”
-And then it took15 years but finally I did get that job, and I love it.
+It took 15 years but finally I did get that job, and I love it.

 Who was your mentor on campus?
 Why do you consider this person your mentor?